hgtonight/vanilladocs/cloud/migration.md

 Vanilla offers full, professional migration services from nearly any platform imaginable.
 If you provide the data, we'll figure out how to make it work in Vanilla.

+The process below assumes you will be provde a database dump.
+We also perform API-based migrations from cloud services where that is necessary and possible.
+Talk to your account representative if you require a different type of migration like this.

 ### Estimating your migration

 1. You provide the platform name, version number (if applicable), and number of users & posts for your current community platform.